2314772/CS220AU-DP/index.md

 ## A Brief Introduction
 Social media doesn’t control us, right?
 Assuredly it doesn’t influence how we think?
 Or how we spend our time?
 What we do in our free time?
 Surely not…

 The COVID-19 pandemic has brought about unprecedented changes in various aspects of human life, with social media emerging as a prominent platform for communication and information exchange.
 Over the course of the pandemic, social media had a huge influence over us and our decisions.
 The average time spent on social media by American users significantly increased from 54 minutes and 56 minutes in the previous years to 65 minutes daily in 2020 - the year Covid arose.
 It’s predicted that in the next years, there will likely be no substantial shifts in the amount of time spent on social networking, and that numbers will stay stable.
 (Statista, 2023).
-The image of the mobile phone capturing the subject's full attention above links to the predominant theme of social media holding so much power that it is becoming overwhelming and controlling, in terms of how we think, as well as encapsulating the concept that social media is taking over our lives so much that it subsequently begins to impact daily tasks and processes, such as our sleep schedules, our perception of ourselves and our internal thought processes.

 ![Graph of the average daily time spent on social networks by users in the United States from 2018 to 2022.](assets/img/statsgraph1.png)